A Retrospective on Seven Months at Turing

 If I didn’t have the time to dig deep into something, I’d skip it, and aim to complete the projects.

-If I were going to re-do my module three prework, I’d work through these resources, very carefully:
+If I were going to re-do my module three prework, I’d work through this tutorial three times in a row:

 I learn things slowly.